When Is the Best Time

 You get a pick up from your hotel between 7.30 and 8 am.
 The flight to Pentecost takes roughly 1 hour from Port Vila.
 It’s a scenic flight over Cook’s Reef and the active volcanos on Ambrym Island, weather depending.

-The flight goes to Lonorore Airfield the southwest of Pentecost Island.
+The flight goes to Lonorore Airfield, southwest of Pentecost Island.
 It is a basic airport without any amenities.
-The guides wait at the airport until all planes and guests arrived.
+The guides wait at the airport until all planes and guests arrive.

 There is a toilet available but if I could choose I would prefer the bush.